 - Capacity: 5.90 GAlarge.
 Size: 15 3/4-inch large by 9 3/8-inch width by 12 1/2-inch height

 - Kritter Keepers have well-ventilated lids in assorted colors

 Water & Humidity

-While Avicularia versicolor spends most of its time off the ground – so is unlikely to drink from a water bowl – it is a good policy to keep one present as an insurance policy.
+While Caribena versicolor spends most of its time off the ground – so is unlikely to drink from a water bowl – it is a good policy to keep one present as an insurance policy.
 This should be shallow to prevent drowning (a jam-jar lid works well) and the water changed regularly to prevent bacterial growth.

-There are two key elements that you’ll want in order to furnish your Avicularia versicolor cage.
+There are two key elements that you’ll want in order to furnish your Caribena versicolor cage.
 The first of these is a suitable substrate and the second is a place for your spider to hide and build its’ web.